alongenosar/ios-sdk/README.md

 ## Step 2: Configure App Settings

-1. Drag Snappers.plist file (sent with this SDK), to your Project navigator window, make sure “Copy item if needed” and your target is selected.
+1. Drag Snappers.plist file to your Project navigator window, make sure “Copy item if needed” and your target is selected.
 2. From target’s Build Settings tab, set “Enable Bitcode” option to ​ **NO.**
 3. From target’s Capabilities tab, enable Push Notifications.
 4. From target’s Capabilities tab, under Background modes, enable Location updates.
-5. Device orientation settings.
-Snappers works fine with any orientation settings, however allowing landscape orienations (left and right) will result in better user expirience, such as sending chat messages during a live broadcast.
+5. From target’s General tab set your prefered Device orientation settings.
+Snappers works fine with any orientation settings, however allowing landscape orienations (both left and right) will result in better user expirience, such as sending alowing the user to send chat messages during a live broadcast.

 ## Step 3: Add Snappers SDK to your Project